vikramaruchamy/DO/How to Export a jar in IntelliJ.md

 </ul>
 <p>Create a Maven project in the Intelli using the <a href="https://www.jetbrains.com/help/idea/maven-support.html#create_new_maven_project">Create maven Project tutorial</a>.</p>
 <p><strong>Note:</strong> Add the necessary classes for your project.
 You can use the same class files and dependencies used in the Method 1 example.</p>
-<p>When you create a new Maven project, you’ll have the [minimum pom file] (<a href="https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#minimal-pom">https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#minimal-pom</a>) created in your project directory with the below contents.</p>
+<p>When you create a new Maven project, you’ll have the <a href="https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#minimal-pom">minimum pom file</a> created in your project directory with the below contents.</p>
 <pre><code>&lt;?xml version="1.0" encoding="UTF-8"?&gt;
 &lt;project xmlns="http://maven.apache.org/POM/4.0.0"
   xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"